Psychogenic Non-Epileptic Seizures (PNES) in Children, Teens, and Young Adults: Symptoms, Diagnosis, and Treatment

 At Ezer Psychotherapy, we specialize in evidence-based therapy for adolescents, young adults, and families experiencing complex brain-body conditions like PNES.

-What Are Psychogenic Non-Epileptic Seizures (PNES)?
+What Are Psychogenic Non-Epileptic Seizures?

 Why PNES Often Appears in Adolescence and Young Adulthood

-Factors that can contribute to PNES in young people include:
+Factors that may contribute include:

 • Chronic stress or anxiety